The Mitsubishi Electric Group and the SDGs

 We are contributing to the achievement of the SDGs through partnerships with entities including governments, universities, research institutes, companies, and NGOs, pushing ahead with open innovation and other initiatives.

 The Mitsubishi Electric Group is conducting measures in a variety of forms to make our employees aware of the background to the adoption of the Sustainable Development Goals (SDGs) and to entrench the individual goals themselves, in order to deepen understanding of the SDGs among each of them.
-Considering how the Mitsubishi Electric Group could contribute, the Group’s CSR committee, CSR expert committee and CSR business promotion group commenced reviews by devising potential responses by their own companies.
-In fiscal 2019, we decided on SDGs that we could implement on a priority basis.
+Considering how the Mitsubishi Electric Group could contribute, the Sustainability Committee, Sustainability Expert Committee and Sustainability Business Promotion Committee commenced reviews by devising potential responses by their own companies.
+In fiscal 2019, we decided on "Priority SDG initiatives" and reviewed them in fiscal 2022.

-With achievement of the goals we share globally as our objective, we will maintain our efforts to bolster management as we work to make everyone throughout the company fully cognizant of our SDGs and integrate the thinking behind them into our operations.
+With achievement of the goals we share globally as our objective, we will maintain our efforts to bolster management as we work to make everyone throughout the company fully cognizant of our SDGs and contribute to the achievement of the SDGs as part of our operations.

 Lecture presentation for executives by Toshio Arima from Global Compact Network Japan

 Lecture presentation regarding the SDGs for research and development divisions

 Mitsubishi Electric’s Corporate Strategy (Nov.
 2020)

 - President's message

 - Mitsubishi Electric's business segments

 - Initiatives that contribute to addressing social issues